journalovi/jovi_template/README.md

-# Distill Template
+# JoVI Template (based on the Distill Template)

-This is the repository for the Distill web framework.
+This is the repository for the JoVI paper template, based on the Distill web framework.

 ## Contributing